The Association for Women's Health Care

 Uterine fibroids are the most common gynecologic tumors, affecting an estimated 20-50% of women of reproductive age.
 While they don’t cause cancer, fibroids produce pain and heavy menstrual periods.
 The doctors at The Association for Women’s Health Care have years of experience diagnosing and treating uterine fibroids.
-If you have symptoms, please schedule an appointment at one of our convenient locations in Chicago and Northbrook, Illinois.
+If you have symptoms, please schedule an appointment at one of our convenient locations in The Loop in Chicago and Northbrook, Illinois.

 Fibroids are growths that develop in smooth muscles in the wall of the uterus.
 Fibroids aren’t cancerous, and they don’t increase your risk for uterine cancer.
 They can be as small as a pea or grow as large as a small grapefruit, but only about one-third of them grow large enough to be detected during a physical examination.
 They may grow slowly, rapidly, or shrink on their own.